 On Thursday, Feb.
-20, Marjory Stoneman Douglas students and parents had the opportunity to meet with college admission representatives to discuss various scholarship opportunities, the majors and minors offered and other related topics.
+20, Marjory Stoneman Douglas students and parents had the opportunity to meet with college admission representatives to learn online and to discuss various scholarship opportunities, the majors and minors offered and other related topics.

 The cafeteria was open from 6 p.m. to 8 p.m., with around 40 colleges ready to discuss what their establishments had to offer.
 Each representative was staying in the Broward County area as a way to reach as many schools as possible throughout a two week period.

 These fairs allow high school students and parents to gain more information on their prospective college choices and possibly be introduced to other higher education options.
 Representatives from in-state, out-of-state and international schools attended, all specializing in different fields of study.

 “I am mainly focusing on Florida schools because of the Bright Futures Scholarship and the Florida prepaid program,” junior Annabelle Ousley said.
 “Getting into a top school while also at a reasonable price range is really my main goal.”

 Every college provided brochures that contained different student body statistics, GPA and SAT/ACT requirements as well as pictures of campus and dorm life.